-B. The Increasing Penetration Of Technology Into All Aspects Of Life

-The rate and extent of technology introductions has reached the point where technology is penetrating all aspects of our lives.
-For example, teller transactions can be replaced by ABMs, computer banking, and telephone banking.
+B. The Increasing Penetration Of Technology Into All Aspects Of Life teller transactions can be replaced by ABMs, computer banking, and telephone banking.
 Telecommunications options include telephone answering systems, cellular phones, call forward and messaging options, and the use of menu based telephone systems to screen and direct incoming calls for many businesses and governmental agencies.
 New wireless technologies promise to dramatically increase the number of devices, applications, and opportunities for use available to individuals.